 - 1/4 cup Whipping Cream or Greek Yogurt

 Use an electric mixer fitted with a whisk attachment.
 Start by blending together the sugar alternative, cornstarch,cocoa and butter on low until somewhat creamy.

 Prep time: Cook time: Total time: Yield: 10-12 servings depending on what you are using it for

 Rather than making this recipe full chocolate, you could probably try this idea.

-While you may like this recipe as it is, you could also add a kick to this recipe by subbing in 1 teaspoon of coffee granules for 1 tsp of cocoa.
+Add 1 teaspoon of coffee granules for 1 tsp of cocoa.
+This substitution will give a special taste to the frosting.
 The taste is almost as good and maybe even a bit better.